 The EVA All Foam Snowshoes have a green hardened plate with sharpened plastic points to provide traction, but they’re not aggressive enough to provide purchase on anything except packed snow and the points are quickly flattened if you walk on hard surfaces with them.
 The plastic points are ideal however for walking or running on groomed XC trails and provide plenty of grip on packed or granular snow surfaces to help reduce slippage and maintain your momentum.

 Climbing uphill is also more challenging because the binding is not hinged, so you can’t dig your toes into a slope below the plane of the snowshoe decking.
-There’s also no heel lift to relief the calf strain that results when the tail sinks into the snow and the wide front of the snowshoe floats above it.
+There’s also no heel lift to relieve the calf strain that results when the tail sinks into the snow and the wide front of the snowshoe floats above it.
 This makes it feel like your walking on your heels when climbing hills, although it’s less of an issue if you’re snowshoeing on broken out trails because your heels won’t sink into unconsolidated powder.

 Crescent Moon has a niche snowshoe manufacturer that has a long history of providing ultralight and carbon fiber snowshoes for runners and racers who want to extend their workouts into the winter months.
 Their EVA All Foam Snowshoes are a less expensive, entry-level winter running and walking snowshoe compatible with all types of footwear from running shoes to winter boots.
 Best used on packed hiking trails, they lack most of the features that you find on mountaineering-style snowshoes designed for winter peakbagging or climbing more technical terrain over mixed rock, ice, and snow.
 But their highly rockered shape and easy to use binding are well-suited for use on packed trails by winter runners and casual users.

 Disclosure: The manufacturer loaned the author with a pair of snowshoes for this review.